Steinger, Greene & Feiner

 Published

 Car insurance in Florida shouldn’t be a secret.
-Insurance companies tend to use complicated language to describe the types of car insurance you need to be fully protected.
-Florida has specific requirements and policy minimums for drivers who are looking to purchase car insurance.
-But the first thing we should address is Florida being a No-Fault state and identifying what that means when it comes to Florida Car Insurance.
+Insurance companies tend to use complicated language to describe car insurance requirements and the coverage you need to be fully protected.
+Florida law has specific insurance requirements and policy minimums for drivers who are looking to purchase auto insurance.
+But the first thing we should address is Florida being a No-Fault state and identifying what that means when it comes to Florida motor vehicle insurance.

 No-Fault State & Florida Car Insurance

-Especially if you find yourself a victim in a Florida car accident, you deserve compensation from the driver who is at fault.
+Especially if you find yourself a victim in an auto accident, you deserve compensation from the driver who is at fault.
 A Florida car accident lawyer will be able to help you receive the compensation you deserve to pay for all injuries and damages you experience.

 Florida Insurance Laws & Car Accidents